2. Installing Zint

-Zint can be installed using Homebrew.
-To install homebrew input the following line into the MacOS terminal
+The latest Zint CLI and libzint can be installed using Homebrew.1 To install Homebrew input the following line into the macOS terminal

-Once homebrew is installed use the following command to install Zint.
+Once Homebrew is installed use the following command to install the Zint.

 brew install zint

-The tcl backend may be built using the provided TEA build on Linux, Windows, Mac-OS and Android.
-For Windows, an MS-VC6 makefile is also available.
+The Tcl backend in the "backend_tcl" sub-directory may be built using the provided TEA (Tcl Extension Architecture) build on Linux, Windows, macOS and Android.
+For Windows, an MSVC6 makefile is also available.